The Foster Boy: Plot

 Max runs away to Argentina and gets onto a ship where he works and plays his accordion to make a living.
-Although he is sad about Berteli's passing he narrates as though he is speaking to her about how much he earns, his work, the food he gets to eat and about how he is no longer beaten at work.
-He says that he will continue to communicate with Berteli who is in heaven with her father and Max's rabbit through his music.
-The ending scene shows Max now an old man playing his accordion to an audience at his own concert indicating that he managed to reach Argentina and become the musician he always dreamed of becoming.
+Although he is sad about Berteli's passing, he narrates as though he is speaking to her about how much he earns, his work, the food and how he is no longer beaten.
+He says that he will continue to communicate through his music with Berteli who is in heaven with her father and Max's rabbit.
+The final scene shows Max, now an old man, playing his accordion to an audience showing that he reached Argentina and became the musician he always dreamed of.